 “We love ‘Gator as if he were your brother.
 We trust the twins to make their own decisions.
 We also know you will tell us if something is not going well.”

 “John Boy and I had been predicting that ‘Gator would finally see the light.
-He’s too big a personality to love only one girl.
+He’s too big a personality to love just one girl.
 The twins are so tight with each other; it may be the best way for them to really love a boy.
 Who knows what the future holds, though.”

 I bite my tongue about ‘Gator leaving my bed for nightly visits to the girls’ room.
 So far everyone seems happy, even the moms.
 Is it okay to avoid the obvious.
 At least we’re talking about it.